kent-map/chirpy/_posts/2026-04-15-fort-pitt-grammar.md

 West Wing hosted an elderly and unreliable heating system which regularly failed during the cold winters.
 On those occasions we were allowed to wear our coats and scarves in class to avoid being sent home when the mercury dropped.

 The detached building where we were taught Domestic Science stands on the north-western flank of the site of the old fort.
 It was originally known as the asylum, since its purpose when it opened in 1857 was to house soldiers suffering from mental illness and shell shock.
-Cooper states that the building could house 34 patients and had a colonnade and verandah as well as a garden (18) ** Figure XII and photograph ** Years later, during renovations, workmen found some old handwritten letters in the rafters, penned by a patient but never posted.
+Cooper states that the building could house 34 patients and had a colonnade and verandah as well as a garden (18) ** Years later, during renovations, workmen found some old handwritten letters in the rafters, penned by a patient but never posted.
 These were retained in the school archives.
 The majority of our cookery lessons were supervised by Mrs W. She took great pride in giving a detailed explanation, once spending an entire treble lesson teaching us how to boil an egg.
 During our first three years at the school, we tackled among other things the making of a roux sauce, scones and a Victoria sponge.

 Presentation was everything and Mrs W would regularly encourage us to “titivate” our creations upon white paper doilies.
 On discovering weevils in her giant tin of flour, the resilient Mrs W insisted this was an extra source of protein and we proceeded to make biscuits.